Step 1: Get assessed

 You will be provided with a listing of items that you will need to organise and bring with you on the agreed date of entry.

-More detailed information is included in the Australian Government publication, Steps to Enter & Aged Care Home, which can be accessed using the link below.
+More detailed information is included in the Australian Government publication, Steps to enter an aged care home.